-Senior Lecturer, Information Technology
+Senior Lecturer, Information Technology (Retired)

-Teaching has followed a 30-year career in information technology beginning in 1969, and in medical informatics since 1974 when I began working with the Medical Association of Georgia to develop a methodology for medical care review to assure quality and appropriateness of medical care for Medicare patients.
+Teaching followed a 30-year career in information technology beginning in 1969, and in medical informatics since 1974 when I began working with the Medical Association of Georgia to develop a methodology for medical care review to assure quality and appropriateness of medical care for Medicare patients.

-I teach because it's rewarding to help students have the "Aha! experience," and that happens several times each term.
+I taught because it's rewarding to help students have the "Aha! experience," and that happens several times each term.
 It makes me feel really good to help others learn the things that I know and to learn new things myself in the process.

 Additional information for students, including material from prior classes, can be found here.